mx2913/funkwhale/docs/user_documentation/accounts/create_account.md

 2. Select the {guilabel}`About this pod` link in the sidebar.
 3. Select the {guilabel}`Learn more` button in the {guilabel}`About this pod` section.

 Administrators can add a pod's {guilabel}`Rules` and {guilabel}`Terms and privacy policy` to this page.
 Make sure to read through them before signing up.
-For more information, check out our guide to the About this pod page.
+Also check the {guilabel}`Upload quota` to see how much space users have access to.

 ## Sign up